The Signals That Decide If You’re Even Considered

 Your channels reinforce each other

-If your brand isn’t being consistently surfaced, it’s often not because of competition — it’s because the system can’t confidently place you.
+If your brand isn’t being consistently surfaced, it’s often not because of competition.
+It’s because the system can’t confidently place you.